kljr/SpringboardVM/README.md

   cd /Path/to/druvmoser/sites/$1/sites/all/themes/springboard_themes
 }
 ```
-example: "drsp sb_default" - switch to springboard themes directory of the sb_default install
+example: "drspt sb_default" - switch to springboard themes directory of the sb_default install

 ```